nhielost/obs-midi-mg/HELP.md

 Messages are composed of a type, channel, and one or two other values.
 These values can be inputted manually or, by using the *Listen to Message* feature, can be inputted by the input device automatically.
 Only one message can activate any action (no longer can one use multiple messages to do this).

-If the type is set to *Note On / Note Off*, the message will toggle to the other type every time that it is received (i.e. if the message is currently listening for a Note On type, it will switch to Note Off type when it is received, and viceversa).
+If the *Toggle Note On / Off Messages* option is checked, the message will toggle to the other type every time that it is received (i.e. if the message is currently listening for a Note On type, it will switch to Note Off type when it is received, and viceversa).

+If the *Toggle Velocity* option is checked, the message will toggle the velocity between 127 and 0 every time that it is received.

 ### Actions